 How to Import Gutenberg Blocks

-To import Gutenberg Blocks into WordPress using WP All Import, you need to define the blocks in the import template manually.
-To do this, create a post using the blocks you'd like to import, and then copy and paste them into the WP All Import content box on the Edit Import page.
-Replace the content with the data you'd like to import, and then run your import.
+To import Gutenberg Blocks into WordPress using WP All Import, manually define the blocks in the import template.
+To do this, create a post using the blocks you'd like to import, then copy and paste them into the WP All Import content box on the Edit Import page.
+Replace the content with the data you'd like to import, then run your import.

 Step 1: Obtain Gutenberg Data Example